ECMO (Extracorporeal Membrane Oxygenation)

 - Acute myocardial infarction

 - Refractory arrhythmia

 - Superior outcomes.
 Our adult ECMO program survival rates far exceed national reported rates.
 Patients are placed on ECMO earlier than usual, which improves their chances of either being successfully weaned from ECMO or having surgery with fewer complications.

 - State-of-the-art technology and newly renovated CVICU.
 Jefferson uses highly advanced pumps and oxygenators specially designed and proven to minimize potential complications.
 The newly renovated CVICU provides all of the latest in cardiac care and technology.

 - Dedicated adult ECMO team.
-Under Dr. Cavarocchi's leadership, our well-trained adult ECMO team of ICU physicians, physician assistants, nurses, perfusionists, respiratory therapists and certified critical care transport nurses have achieved significant expertise.
+Our team of ICU physicians, physician assistants, nurses, perfusionists, respiratory therapists and certified critical care transport nurses provide a multidisciplinary approach to your treatment.

 - Mobile ECMO transport service when necessary.